Sumchatyj/CLI_URL_chek_methods/README.md

 ## Description

-This is a CLI script for checking http methods by URL. it took 8 hours to complete the job
+This is a CLI script for checking http methods by URL. it took 8 hours to complete the job.

 ## Getting started